Pianos Become the Teeth

 Pianos Become the Teeth are an American band from Baltimore, Maryland, formed in 2006.
-Their early musical style has been inspired by post-rock and early screamo acts, and they are a part of a post-hardcore music movement also represented by Touché Amoré, La Dispute, Defeater, and Make Do and Mend.
+Their early musical style was inspired by post-rock and early screamo acts, and they were a part of the post-hardcore music movement, also represented by Touché Amoré, La Dispute, Defeater, and Make Do and Mend.
 The group reissued their well-received debut album Old Pride in 2010 through Topshelf Records.

 History

 Early years and Old Pride (2006–2010)

 Pianos Become The Teeth formed in late 2006 in Baltimore, Maryland.
 Their first release, the Saltwater EP, was released in 2008 through Doomed by Dawn Records.
 In early 2009 Pianos Become The Teeth released a split EP with Ezra Joyce.
 Their contributed track, "Creatures of Habit," was a darker song similar to the material that was recorded for their follow-up first full-length.

 Pianos Become The Teeth released their debut album, Old Pride in 2009 through Blackjaw Records.
 They subsequently signed to Topshelf Recordings in October 2009, and reissued their debut album in January 2010 through digital media outlets and on CD.
 The Topshelf version of Old Pride saw a much wider release that was met with much acclaim.
 Andrew Kelham of Rock Sound gave the album a nine out of ten, and wrote that "With a why-just-write-a-song-when-you-can-write-an-epic attitude, the eight songs on their second record are distinguished, articulate and immersive as their juddering post-hardcore clashes with moments of Explosions in the Sky rivalling tenderness and Mogwai-esque grandeur."
 Writing for Alternative Press, Brian Shultz gave the album four out of five stars and said that the group has, "quietly refined their craft over the last few years into an incredibly cathartic and sporadically chilling mode.
 Their screamo peers--past or present--should be more than envious."
 In January 2010, the band went on an East Coast tour with In the Hollows.
 Old Pride was released on vinyl in June 2010 as a joint release through Topshelf Records and Mayfly Records.
 In support of the album, Pianos Become The Teeth toured the US with Touché Amoré and Lemuria.

 In October 2010, Pianos Become The Teeth released a split EP with the Saddest Landscape through Just Say No!
 Records.